Ruqayya0805/sleep-tracker/README.md

 ## Project Overview

-This project, built for a hackathon, is a **Next.js** application that tracks various health and environmental parameters to provide personalized sleep and wellness recommendations.
-The system uses **NodeMCU ESP8266** connected to sensors that gather **light, sound, temperature, humidity, and heart rate** data.
-This data is sent to the Next.js backend and processed using the **Gemini API**, which provides personalized recommendations.
-The project also features a **Gemini Chatbot** for interactive user support and a **video call** feature that allows users to connect with doctors for further consultation.
+This hackathon project is a **Next.js** application designed to monitor health and environmental metrics, offering tailored sleep and wellness recommendations.
+It integrates a **NodeMCU ESP8266** with sensors to collect data on **light, sound, temperature, humidity, and heart rate**, which is transmitted to the Next.js backend.
+The data is analyzed using the **Gemini API** to generate personalized suggestions.
+Additionally, the application includes a **Gemini Chatbot** for interactive user assistance and a **video call** feature, enabling users to consult with doctors directly.

 ---